wuba/react-native-echarts/blog/2023-03-10-using-wuba-react-native-echarts/index.md

 - In terms of support, @wuba/react-native-echarts supports all types of charts except GL series and map charts which are not yet supported, which is very enough for daily business.
 The code to implement the various charts in echarts can be found in [taro-playground](https://github.com/wuba/taro-playground).
 - Interaction, iOS is very silky smooth, Android sometimes there are cases of frame drops.
-- Performance: Performance is officially reported as better than react-native-echarts-pro.
+- Performance: Performance is officially reported as better than other solutions.
-  - Personally, I tried it, not a very large amount of data will not have any problems, but when the amount of data is too large (such as drawing a large amount of data heat map), the rendering speed significantly decreased a lot, which is a point waiting for the official to optimize.
+  - I tried it, not a very large amount of data will not have any problems, but when the amount of data is too large (such as drawing a large amount of data heat map), the rendering speed significantly decreased a lot, which is a point waiting for the official to optimize.
-  - In addition, if there are many charts in the page, the loading speed will be slow when debugging on the real machine, so it is recommended to use the simulator first.
+  - In addition, if there are many charts on the page, the loading speed will be slow when debugging on the real machine, so it is recommended to use the simulator first.
 - Chinese support, Svg mode supports Chinese, but Skia mode is not available yet.

 The above is only a personal view, any questions welcome communication.